This is a good example of how to reinvent a small apartment

 Ingenious bulkheads were added to the ceiling to break the flatness of the ceilings and to add depth; allowing for light installation as well as a curtain rail.

 A room with a view.
-A simple balcony patio allows for an extension to the sitting room and opens up the space.
+A simple balcony patio, surrounded with glass similar to a commercial glass balustrade in Melbourne, allows for an extension to the sitting room and opens up the space.
 (Essential in hot and humid Hong Kong!)

 Lighting behind the mirror gives a touch of glam to the small space.